 - 1 teaspoon dried parsley, crushed in hand

-- After cooking and cooling, freeze in an air tight container.
+After cooking and cooling, freeze in an air tight container for up to 3 months.